3 step guide to maintenance scheduling for facility managers

-With this in mind, here are the 3 basic steps to scheduling a job that will make your working life so much easier AND help you get the best ROI from your assets.
+With this in mind, here are the three basic steps to scheduling a job to make your working life so much easier.
+Plus, it will help you get the best return on investment (ROI) from your assets.

-Maintenance Scheduling Step One: Step back and look at the Big Picture.
+Step 1: Step back and look at the big picture

 For example, if a production line stops, due to something relatively small that could have been avoided, then the downstream impacts of production, deadlines and deliverables can become significant.

-The key is to look further than the actual equipment itself, and ask yourself: What is depending on that equipment?
+The key is to look further than the actual equipment itself, and determine what is depending on this equipment.

-All businesses have their own terminology/criteria to rank priorities; some use a colour system, such as Red, Amber and Green, others a numerical system in which a ranking of “10” is deemed to be Highly Critical.
+All businesses have their own terminology/criteria to rank priorities; some use a colour system (such as red, amber and green), and others a 0-10 numerical system (with a ranking of “10” deemed to be highly critical).

 Basically, it comes down to this:

-In a perfect world, everything would be low-to-normal…but unless you’re super-efficient (or very lucky) that is rarely the case.
+In a perfect world, everything would be low-to-normal, but unless you’re super-efficient (or very lucky) this is rarely the case.

 Once you have conducted your criticality assessment, and determined priorities, it is then a matter of working out how to track all of these issues so you can handle work requests with confidence.

-Rather than struggle with spreadsheets (or sticky notes!) you need a proven asset management system to keep you up to speed with every stage of every job.
+Rather than struggle with spreadsheets (or sticky notes), a proven asset management system will keep you up to speed with every stage of every job.

 “If this type of activity isn’t systemised, then the risk to the business is very high.
 Information in people’s heads can so easily be lost.”

-On that subject, this is where having automatic alerts in your asset management system can take a load of your mind.
-It means that these important, time-sensitive maintenance tasks won’t be overlooked.
+Having automatic alerts in your asset management system is a valued resource.
+It means any important, time-sensitive maintenance tasks won’t be overlooked.

-After looking at the maintenance work that needs to be done and determining its criticality, your next step is to assign your procedures list.
+After looking at the maintenance work to be done and determining its criticality, your next step is to assign your procedures list.